radius logo

 The 179D commercial buildings energy efficiency tax deduction primarily enables building owners to claim a tax deduction for installing qualifying systems in facilities associated with energy-efficiency improvements, including interior lighting systems and HVAC.
 The recent IRA dramatically increases this deduction, making it impactful for architecture, engineering, and construction (AEC) industries and commercial building owners.
 It also extended eligibility for Real Estate Investment Trusts (REITs) and tax-exempt entities, including non-profits, hospitals, schools, and tribal properties.
 Those nontaxable entities pass the deduction on to the primary designers of the properties, including engineers, architects, contractors, energy services providers, and environmental consultants.

-What Are The Current IRC 179D Requirements and deductions?
+What Are The Current IRC 179D Requirements and Deductions?

 What Is The IRA Changing Under IRC Section 179D?